 On the days before and after the conference, there were also classes (available separately) for those who wanted to take them.

 There are many pictures of the people on personal Facebook walls, but I can’t find one central place to direct you.
 My phone finally behaved itself in time for selfies with anyone who was willing.
 Here’s an assortment of them.
-You can see MUCH better pictures of the events, however, by checking out this album by photographer (and polymer clayer extraordinaire) Georg Dinkel.
 And don’t miss this excellent (and picture-filled) report from Beth Petricoin of Create My World Designs.